Sustainable Development Fund (SDF) Guidance Notes

 Public, private or voluntary sector organisations, community groups, or individuals from within or outside the AONB can apply to the Fund.

 You do not have to live or work within the AONB but you must be able to demonstrate that your project will have a direct positive impact upon the AONB, have a wider public benefit and satisfy as many as possible of the essential criteria of the grant.
 Your project must comply with any relevant regulatory requirements (Terms & Conditions).
-Community groups will need to have a basic constitution and a bank account to receive grant payments.
+Community groups will need to have a basic constitution and a bank account in order to receive grant payments.

 How and when to apply

 Applications will be acknowledged as soon as possible on receipt.
 Applicants may be contacted for additional information where necessary.
 Once the application has been validated, a decision on the application should be made within 15 working days.
-Applicants will be contacted, in writing with a formal grant offer and Terms and Conditions which you will be required to sign and return before work commences
+Applicants will be contacted, in writing with a formal grant offer and Terms and Conditions which you will be required to sign and return before work commences.

 How much can I apply for?